cocos/cocos-docs/en/scripting/modules/spec.md

 Cocos Creator currently only supports file protocol URLs, but since the file path specified in the file URL is an absolute path, it is rarely used.

-> **Note**: in Node.js, one way to access Node.js built-in modules is through `node:` protocol URLs, e.g. `node:fs`.
+> **Note**: in Node.js, one way to access Node.js built-in modules is through `node:` protocol URLs, e.g.: `node:fs`.
 Cocos Creator parses all requests for access to Node.js built-in modules as `node:` URL requests.
 For example, `'fs'` in `import fs from 'fs'` will resolve to `node:fs`.
 However, Cocos Creator does not support Node.js built-in modules, which means that it does not support the `node:` protocol.
 Therefore, a loading error will occur.
 This error may be encountered when using modules in npm.

 ### Bare Specifiers